WithoutHaste/DungeonsAndDragons/Reference/combat.md

 | Ready | Prepare a REACTION to be used before the start of your next turn.
 Specify a TRIGGER.
 Specify the ACTION or MOVEMENT you will take in response.
 If the trigger happens, you have the option to ignore it.
 MOVEMENT is limited by your SPEED.
 Spells still need a "1 Action" case time and they all require CONCENTRATION. |
 | Search | Focus on finding something.
 The DM will specify a WISDOM(PERCEPTION) check or INTELLIGENCE(INVESTIGATION) check. |
 | Use an object | For when the interaction you want to make requires a full action. |

+## Attack

+1) Choose a target within range
+2) Determine modifiers (such as cover, advantage, etc)
+3) Resolve the attack: make your ATTACK ROLL.
+On a hit, ROLL DAMAGE.

+An ATTACK ROLL is 1d20 + modifiers.
+- Melee attacks use STRENGTH modifier.
+- Ranged attacks use DEXERITY modifier.
+- Spells use the appropriate spell-casting modifier for your class.
+- Add your PROFICIENCY BONUS if your are PROFICIENT with this type of [weapon](/Reference/weapons.md).
+- CRITICAL HIT: A natural 20 (without modifiers) results in a successful ATTACK, regardless of everything else.
+- CRITICAL MISS: A natural 1 (without modifiers) results in a failed ATTACK, regardless of everything else.

+A HIT occurs when your ATTACK ROLL meets or beats the target's ARMOR CLASS.

+You have DISADVANTAGE to attack a creature you cannot see.
+This can happen when you are guessing at their location, or you can hear but not see them.

+You have ADVANTAGE to attack creatures that cannot see you.
+But you will give away your location whether you hit or not.

 ## Reaction